Chocrates/stop-action-filter/README.md

 ### Strings
 Strings are any group of text surrounded by a single or double quotes.
 Anything else will be assumed to be a path

+### In expressions
+`in` lets you validate that a property is one of a list of strings like so `payload.label.name in ['bug','documentation']`.
+Temporarily we also will check the `labels` object for their names, so if you want to make sure that your issue is labeled with a certain label, you can write a filter like this `payload.issue.labels in ["bug","documentation"]`  This is will be further fleshed out once we implement full object comparison.

 ###  Example Filters
 * Filter the issue `labeled` event to only `bug` or `question`
   * `payload.label.name in [ 'bug', 'question' ]`